Dai Market Capitalization Tops $5.35 Billion (DAI)

-Dai (DAI) traded 0% higher against the dollar during the 1-day period ending at 12:00 PM Eastern on April 28th.
-Over the last week, Dai has traded 0% lower against the dollar.
-Dai has a total market capitalization of $5.35 billion and approximately $468.46 million worth of Dai was traded on exchanges in the last day.
-One Dai token can now be bought for about $1.00 or 0.00001568 BTC on major cryptocurrency exchanges.
+Dai (DAI) traded down 0% against the dollar during the 1-day period ending at 21:00 PM Eastern on May 3rd.
+During the last week, Dai has traded 0% higher against the dollar.
+One Dai token can currently be bought for $1.00 or 0.00001588 BTC on popular cryptocurrency exchanges.
+Dai has a market cap of $5.35 billion and $709.95 million worth of Dai was traded on exchanges in the last 24 hours.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.